 Benham is a recipient of an ARTIST SPACE Grant and an Adolph Gottlieb Foundation Grant.
-She was also awarded artist-in-residencies at Skowhegan School in Maine, Cité Internationale des Arts in Paris, Parson’s Altos de Chavon in the Dominican Republic, and Colgate University in Hamilton, NY.
+She was also awarded artist-in-residencies at the Skowhegan School in Maine, Cité Internationale des Arts in Paris, Parson’s Altos de Chavon in the Dominican Republic, and Colgate University in Hamilton, NY.

-She has exhibited internationally in museums and galleries including the Nicholas Roerich Museum in New York City, the Musée d’Art Moderne and the Musée du Luxembourg in Paris.
+She has exhibited internationally in museums and galleries including the Musée d’Art Moderne and the Musée du Luxembourg in Paris.
 She has had over twenty solo exhibitions in galleries in New York including the Miller, Susan Schreiber and Jayne Baum Gallery.
 In the last two years.
 Benham’s thirty exhibitions include: the Monmouth